 - 162g water

-Make the sugar syrup.
-Combine 168g water with the sugar, tapioca starch and corn syrup in a small saucepan over medium to medium-high heat.
+Make the sorbet syrup.
+Combine 168g water with the sugar, tapioca starch, and corn syrup in a small saucepan over medium to medium-high heat.

 Stir continuously for about 8-11 minutes until the mixture just starts to boil (do not allow it to come to a full boil) Once the texture of the sugar syrup becomes thicker and viscous (or once it hits 212 degrees if you are using a thermometer) immediately take it off the heat.

 Place it in a container, let it cool to room temperature then refrigerate for a minimum of 4 hours to a maximum of 24 hours.

 Pulverize the cherries in a food processor until they break down into a very fine puree.

 Thoroughly mix the cherry puree, sorbet syrup, and water.

 Process in your ice cream maker according to the manufacturer’s instructions.